aibaranov/aibaranov.github.io/_posts/2025-06-27-kasperskymcp.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/kasperskymcp2.gif" alt="">

 Run Claude and go to `File -> Settings -> Developer`.
 Press `Edit Config`.
 The app creates an empty file `claude_desktop_config.json`.
 Go to our Claude installation folder and paste the copied json into that file.
-Don't forget to replace `YOUR_API_KEY` macro with your API key.
+Don't forget to replace `YOUR_API_KEY` macro with your API key and change the path to the repo.

 <img src="{{ site.url }}{{ site.baseurl }}/images/kasperskymcp3.png" alt="">